AK-Sleddog-Centre/Excel-share/README.md

-There should only be one file in this repository with the name Availability_data.xlsx.
+Apart from this Readme file, there should only be one file in this repository with the name Availability_data.xlsx.
 Commit message = upload date.